Disney World In January (2025)

 We’ve never visited the parks as a non-participant during the marathon, so we can’t say for sure how much trouble the races cause, but honestly I’d imagine that, given that the races are not an all-day thing, the inconvenience is worth the low crowds.

 Within the month, prices are pretty steady, with prices slowly dropping as the New Year’s Eve, Marathon Weekend, and MLK Jr. Day pass.
-Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, Wilderness Lodge, and Yacht Club:
+Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, and Contemporary:

 You can see prices are always below the yearly average—you’re getting about a 25% “discount” at All Star Movies much of the month compared the the average for the year, and even the moderate and deluxe hotels are 15-20% lower than their average prices for the year the second half of the month.